 Zhivka Valiavicharska joined Pratt Institute in 2014 and is currently Associate Professor of Political and Social Theory.
 She is a researcher, writer, and activist, whose work traverses political ideas, social struggles, and the contemporary arts.

-As a scholar, Valiavicharska works in the fields of political and social theory, visual studies, postcolonial studies, gender and sexuality, and Russian and East-European studies.
-She has written about the visual, cultural, and social history of the socialist and postsocialist periods in Bulgaria, the Balkans, and Eastern Europe, and about the contemporary arts from the region.
+Valiavicharska works in the fields of political and social theory, visual studies and art history, postcolonial studies, gender and sexuality, and Russian and East-European studies.
+She has written on the visual, cultural, and social history of the socialist and postsocialist periods in Bulgaria and Eastern Europe through a global lens, and on the contemporary arts from the region.
 Her book Restless History: Political Imaginaries and their Discontents in Post-Stalinist Bulgaria (McGill-Queens University Press, 2021) offers a new reading of the post-Stalinist period in socialist Bulgaria and Eastern Europe in the context of the global 1960s and ’70s.

 M.A., Modern Art History and Theory, School of the Art Institute Chicago, 2005

 B.A. and M.A., Art History, National Academy of Arts, Sofia, 1999